-Seals in Antarctica behave quite differently than their counterparts living north of the Arctic Circle who must steer clear of land-based predation from polar bears, as well as threat from whales.
+Seals in Antarctica behave quite differently than their counterparts living north of the Arctic Circle who must steer clear of land-based predation from polar bears, as well as threat from killer whales—the largest of the oceanic dolphin family.
 Antarctic seals, on the other hand, can avoid any threats by staying safe on land.
 The absence of land-based predators in Antarctica means that seals can haul-out in large groups, fall sound asleep, give birth and even nurse their pups for long periods of time.

 Four Degrees of Separation: Fascinating Facts About Seals in Antarctica